Waals, Johannes van der

 |Astrology data||00°33' 00°24 Asc.
 15°31'|

-Dutch scientist, a physicist who won the Nobel Prize for Physics in 1910 for his researches on the equations of state for gasses and fluids.
+Dutch scientist, a physicist who won the Nobel Prize for Physics in 1910 for his researches on an equation of state for gases and liquids.

 - child->parent relationship with Waals, Johannes van der Jr. (born 7 August 1873)

 - other kin relationship with Waals, Anton van der (born 11 October 1912).
 Notes: old uncle

 - (has as) student relationship with Korteweg, Diederik (born 31 March 1848).
 Notes: His promotor in 1878 (The 1st UvA Ph Doctorate)

 - (has as) student relationship with Waals, Johannes van der Jr. (born 7 August 1873).
 Notes: He succeeded his father in 1909, who was also his promotor in 1900

 - Relationship : Marriage 1865 (Anna Magdalena Smit)